gregwhitaker/ignition/iam/README.md

 	$ ./teardown-account-password-policy.sh

 ##Administrator Accounts
 Configures groups and roles for administrator accounts.
+The adminstrator role has full access to the AWS API, including IAM management.

 ###setup-admin-role
-Creates a role with administrator access (includes IAM management).
+Creates a role with administrator access to the AWS API, including IAM management.

 	$ ./setup-admin-role.sh